Colleges by Location

 Admissions

-According to the newest information reported, this school uses standardized test scores for admission and it admitted 26,079 in 2023.
-University of Pittsburgh has an official test-optional admission policy but considers standardized test scores in cases when they are submitted by the candidate.
-As far as admission difficulty is considered, based on data self-reported by the institution this school is very difficult to get into.
-Having a long tradition of academic success and a dedication to encouraging intellectual curiosity, University of Pittsburgh offers a unique educational experience.
+According to the most recent data, this school uses standardized test scores for admission and it admitted 35,372 in 2025.
+University of Pittsburgh has an official test-optional admission policy but considers standardized test scores for the candidates who choose to submit them.
+Looking at entrance difficulty level for all or most incoming freshmen, based on data self-reported by the institution this school is very difficult to get into.
+With a rich history of academic excellence, it offers an outstanding educational experience.

 Test Scores

-The average ACT score for all the accepted students in 2023 was 31 and the average GPA was 4.
-That means that you need a GPA that's above average in order to get into University of Pittsburgh; the same goes for your ACT score.
+The latest reported average GPA of the enrolled students was 4.08.
+That means that you need a GPA that's above average in order to get into University of Pittsburgh.

 Deadlines

-The closing date for applications to this school is July 30.
+The cutoff date for submitting applications to this school is July 30.

 Retention Rate

-As reported in 2023, the freshman retention rate for University of Pittsburgh was 92.6%, which is an excellent retention rate only the most prestigious institutions have.
+As reported in 2025, the freshman retention rate for University of Pittsburgh was 92%, which is an outstanding retention rate only the most prestigious institutions have.

 Student Body

-Deciding if a school is the best fit for you is not an easy task.
-You can have a better understanding of the school's culture and way of life by learning more about the student body.
+Making the choice of which school is the best match for you is not simple.
+You can get a better insight into a school's culture and life by finding out more about its student body.

 Main Student Body